madhusudancs/PL241-MCS-Compiler/README.rst

 University of California, Irvine, on Advanced Compiler Construction (http://www.ics.uci.edu/~franz/Site/w12cs241.html).
 This compiler is being written as part of the course work.
-Although I have a very limited knowledge about compiler construction, I believe this compiler implements some of the most basic components that are expected of any reasonable compiler today.
+Although I have a very limited knowledge about compiler construction, I believe that this compiler implements some of the most basic components that are expected of any reasonable compiler today.

-While implementing this compiler I stumbled upon certain interesting concepts for which I could not find simple and quickly understandable materials.
-Some of them boiled down to reading the papers and toiling for days to understand how the concepts introduced in the paper worked before actually sitting down to implement this.
-So while implementing these algorithms I have spent good amount of time to make the code as readable as possible hoping that it may help some one who is trying to do the same things.
-And what more, it is written in Python!
+While implementing this compiler I stumbled upon certain interesting concepts in compiler construction.
+I could not find simple and quickly understandable materials for many of them.
+In most cases it boiled down to reading the original papers that introduced the idea, toiling for days to understand how the concepts introduced in the paper worked before actually sitting down to implement that concept.
+I hope that I can be of some help to others who are trying to do the same.
+So while implementing these algorithms I have spent good amount of time to make the code as readable as possible And what more, it is written in Python!
 What is more readable than Python anyway!?

 I would really like to make this a repository of algorithms that are used in writing compilers today.
-So if you would like to use it or think you can improve it further, fork it away!
-And if you want to push it back, I will be happy to merge the pull requests!
+So if you would like to use these algorithms or think you can improve them further, fork it away!
+And if you want to push those changes back to this repository, I will be happy to merge the pull requests!

 What is the status?
 Is this compiler complete?
 ----------------------------------------------

-I would say this is about 40% complete at this point.
+I would say this is about 50% complete at this point.
 The source program is being parsed and translated to an Intermediate Representation (IR) and then transformed again to Static Single Assignment (SSA) form.
-I will be implementing a couple of optimizations and then doing the final code generation in the coming weeks.
+A couple of very simple yet powerful optimizations, Common Sub-expression Elimination and Copy Propagation are implemented.
+I will be implementing a register allocation algorithm and then doing the final code generation in the coming weeks.

 Which programming languages is this compiler written for?
 ---------------------------------------------------------

 As it is required for the course, at the moment this compiler is planned to compile only PL241.
-I am not sure about the copyright and stuff about the Professor's material.
-The spec document for the programming language is available from the Professor's website at http://www.ics.uci.edu/~franz/Site/2012WinterCS241/2012CS241Project.pdf
+I am not sure about the copyrights of the Professor's material to put the language spec here.
+So the document that contains the spec for the language is available from the Professor's website at http://www.ics.uci.edu/~franz/Site/2012WinterCS241/2012CS241Project.pdf

 In the future I would like to make this a compiler collection for major